ORBNETSYS/i-PRO-Active-Guard-Public/readme.md

 All notable changes to this project will be documented in this file.
 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/),

+# [2.0.3] - 04.10.2025

+-	Fixed: Crash related to audio channel when closing playback viewer.

 # [2.0.2] - 25.03.2025

 -	Fixed: Compatibility issue with XProtect 2024R2 Smart client